 Generally speaking, everybody in scope of the Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) Regulation is in scope of the EU WFD.
-European Union manufacturers and importers of products into the EU will be responsible for submitting information into the SCIP database where SVHCs are present above 0.1 percent weight over weight (w/w).
+European Union manufacturers and importers of products into the EU will be responsible for submitting information into the SCIP database where SVHCs are present above 0.1 percent weight over weight (w/w) at the article level.
 Those importers often need to turn to their suppliers of articles to request information in order to fulfill their regulatory obligations.
 The following need to provide information to the SCIP database:

 - EU producers and assemblers.